 - Theanna Eco Villa & Spa: A spectacular luxury property impressing with a unique design that fuses Balinese & Japanese styles with Scandinavian simplicity.
 Each villa offers a private balcony/terrace and plunge pool.
 Huge discounts are available for pre-paid bookings.

 Anyone looking for a laid-back beach vibe without the thick crowds of western Bali should give the quiet town of Candidasa a try.
-Although there are certainly better beaches elsewhere, Candidasa is the perfect pick for a chilled out experience with good value accommodations.
+Although there are certainly better beaches elsewhere, Candidasa is the perfect pick for a chilled-out experience with good value accommodations.

 Besides the slower pace, Candidasa lies close to some superb cultural sites making it a great base to explore Bali more deeply.
 Some of the top attractions nearby include the water palace of Taman Ujung, the royal water gardens of Tirta Gangga, and Tenganan, one of the oldest traditional villages in Bali.

-Where to stay: The best hotels in Candidasa
+Recommended hotels in Candidasa

 - Crystal Beach Bali: One of the better choices for budget accommodations in Candidasa, this seafront property features everything from dorms to suites at prices that are hard to beat.